nacmonad/react-d3-components/README.md

 # react-d3-components-es6

-> D3 Components for React
+> Reimplementation of Codesuki's D3 Components for React ES6

 The purpose of this fork is to refactor the components into a state that's ES6 compatible, and sans mixins.